liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 8. Restart your portal server.

 Congratulations!
-Your struts action hook plugin is complete!
+Your Struts action hook plugin is complete!

 When you access the *Sign In* portlet, the following message prints to your console: